Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/kernels.rst

 :doxy:`PolynomialKernel`          For a given exponent n and offset b, computes :math:`k(x,y) = \left(\langle x,y \rangle+b\right)^n`
-:doxy:`DiscreteKernel`            Uses a symmetric weight matrix to compute the kernel value for a finite, discrete space :doxy:`GaussianRbfKernel`         Gaussian isotropic ("radial basis function") kernel :math:`k(x,y) = e^{-\gamma ||x-y||^2}` :doxy:`ARDKernelUnconstrained`    Gaussian Kernel :math:`k(x,y) = e^{-(x-y)^T C(x-y)}` with diagonal parameter matrix C
+:doxy:`DiscreteKernel`            Uses a symmetric weight matrix to compute the kernel value for a finite, discrete space :doxy:`GaussianRbfKernel`         Gaussian isotropic ("radial basis function") kernel :math:`k(x,y) = e^{-\gamma ||x-y||^2}` :doxy:`ARDKernelUnconstrained`    Gaussian kernel :math:`k(x,y) = e^{-(x-y)^T C(x-y)}` with diagonal parameter matrix C
 ================================  ========================================================================================================================

-Nalid positive semi-definite kernels can be formed by adding and multiplying kernels, among others.
+Valid positive semi-definite kernels can be formed, among others, by adding and multiplying kernels.
 This leads to a range of what we call combined kernels listed below:

 =============================  ========================================================================================================================
 Model                          Description
 =============================  ========================================================================================================================
 :doxy:`WeightedSumKernel`      For a given set of kernels computes :math:`k(x,y) = k_1(x,y)+\dots + k_n(x,y)`
 :doxy:`ProductKernel`          For a given set of kernels computes :math:`k(x,y) = k_1(x,y) \dots k_n(x,y)`
-:doxy:`NormalizedKernel`       Normalizes a given Kernel.
-:doxy:`ScaledKernel`           Scales a kernel by a fixed constant :doxy:`SubrangeKernel`         Weighted sum kernel for vector spaces; very kernel receives only a subrange of the input :doxy:`MklKernel`              Weighted sum kernel for heterogenous type input tuples;
+:doxy:`NormalizedKernel`       Normalizes a given kernel :doxy:`ScaledKernel`           Scales a kernel by a fixed constant :doxy:`SubrangeKernel`         Weighted sum kernel for vector spaces; every kernel receives only a subrange of the input :doxy:`MklKernel`              Weighted sum kernel for heterogenous type input tuples;
-                               Every kernel receives one part of the input tuple :doxy:`GaussianTaskKernel`     Specialization of the DiscreteKernel for multi task learning :doxy:`MultiTaskKernel`        Framework kernel for multi task learning with kernels
+                               every kernel receives one part of the input tuple :doxy:`GaussianTaskKernel`     Specialization of the DiscreteKernel for multi task learning :doxy:`MultiTaskKernel`        Framework kernel for multi task learning with kernels
 =============================  ========================================================================================================================